Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Experiments

 \subsection{Implementation Details}

-\textbf{Training.} During the PT stage, we use the LLaVA-558K~\cite{liu2023llava, liu2023improvedllava} dataset to train our model for an epoch with $lr$ of $1e^{-3}$.
-We only train the (MLP) projector~\cite{liu2023improvedllava}, the embedding predictors, and the special tokens: \re{$\langle g \rangle $}, \bl{$\langle d \rangle $}, and \epp{$\langle s \rangle $}.
-During the IFT stage, we use the LLaVA-665K~\cite{liu2023improvedllava} dataset and train the projector and LLM for one epoch with an $lr$ of $2e^{-5}$ while keeping the vision encoder and all the special tokens frozen.
-When using VPT, we leverage the ALLaVA-Caption-663K~\cite{chen2024allava} dataset to train the whole model (except the special tokens) for one epoch with an $lr$ of $2e^{-5}$.
-During the PT stage, we train our model with next token prediction and the embedding prediction objectives.
-During the VPT and IFT stages, we only use the next-token prediction objective.
+\textbf{Training.} During the PT stage, we use the LLaVA-558K~\cite{liu2023improvedllava} dataset to train our model for an epoch with $lr$ of $1e^{-3}$.
+We only train the (MLP) projector, the embedding predictors, and the special tokens ({$\langle t \rangle $}).
+During the IFT stage, we use the LLaVA-665K~\cite{liu2023improvedllava} dataset and train the projector and LLM for one epoch with an $lr$ of $2e^{-5}$ with the vision encoder and $\langle t \rangle $ kept frozen.
+When using VPT, we leverage the ALLaVA-Caption-663K~\cite{chen2024allava} dataset to train the whole model (except $\langle t \rangle $) for one epoch with an $lr$ of $2e^{-5}$.
 Unless mentioned otherwise, we report results with models trained with PT and IFT stages.
+During the PT stage, we train our model with the NTP objective and the embedding prediction objectives.
+During the VPT and IFT stages, we solely use the NTP objective.

-We train all our models, including the single and multi-encoder baselines, on 16 AMD 192G-MI300X GPUs with a batch size of 256 during PT and 128 during IFT and VPT.
-We use CLIP-ViT-L~\cite{clip, vit} and Llama3-8b~\cite{dubey2024llama3herdmodels} as the default base vision encoder and decoder LLM, unless mentioned otherwise.
-We set $\mathbf{N}^\text{seek}$ to 8 by default.
-We set $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ to $\{8,20\}$, $\{10,18\}$, and $\{12,20\}$, respectively.
+We train all our models on 16 AMD 192G-MI300X GPUs with a batch size of 256 during PT and 128 during IFT and VPT.
+We use CLIP-ViT-L~\cite{clip} and Llama3-8b~\cite{dubey2024llama3herdmodels} as the base vision encoder and decoder LLM unless mentioned otherwise.
+By default, we set $\mathbf{N}$, $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ to 8, $\{8,20\}$, $\{10,18\}$, and $\{12,20\}$, respectively.
+For other hyperparameters, we follow LLaVA-1.5~\cite{liu2023improvedllava}.